 This program provides an in-depth study of the spoken and written language and prepares students to use the Spanish language as a career skill.
 The courses are designed to emphasize acquisition of competency sufficient to communicate orally and in writing with a native speaker of the target language on a professional or work-related basis.
 TCC instructional methods infuse technology into the learning process, which increases access to resources for the language.
 Graduates find a variety of positions with government or social organizations and firms involved with speakers of the target language (translating, interpreting, investments, accounting, banking, education, publishing, manufacturing, sales, service, and travel).
 Courses may also be transferred to an Associate of Arts Degree.

 Degree Awarded: Certificate of Achievement

 Spanish 18 hours

 SPAN 1103 Spanish I

 SPAN 1213 Spanish II

 SPAN 1313 Spanish III

 SPAN 1413 Spanish IV

 SPAN 2113 Intermediate Spanish I

 SPAN 2213 Intermediate Spanish II

-or

 SPAN 2523 Intermediate Spanish Grammar and Composition

 Controlled Electives 7 hours

 SPAN 1001 Spanish for Communication I

 SPAN 1031 Spanish Pronunciation

 SPAN 1061 Spanish for Biblical Study

 SPAN 1201 Spanish for Communication II

 SPAN 1301 Spanish for Communication III

-SPAN 1401 Spanish for Communication IV

-SPAN 2033 Spanish Literature in Translation

-SPAN 2041 Spanish - Introduction to the Arts
+SPAN 1401 Spanish for Communication IV ^SPAN 2041 Spanish - Introduction to the Arts

-SPAN 2071 Spanish-Mexican History and Geography Introduction
+^SPAN 2071 Spanish-Mexican History and Geography Introduction

 SPAN 2121 Intermediate Spanish Communication

 SPAN 2143 Latin American Civilization and Culture

 SPAN 2263 Intermediate Spanish Literature

 SPAN 2320 International Work and/or Study Seminar

 SPAN 2330 Spanish International Seminar and/or Field Studies

 SPAN 2413 Translating Spanish to English

-SPAN 2421 Spanish Culture Comparisons
+^SPAN 2421 Spanish Culture Comparisons

 SPAN 2443 Interpreting Spanish to English

 SPAN 2453 Interpreting English to Spanish

 SPAN 2523 Intermediate Spanish Grammar and Composition

 SPAN 2533 Advanced Spanish Conversation

 SPAN 2543 Translating English to Spanish

-NOTE: One alternate language, 1-3 credit hours, may be substituted if necessary to complete the required total credit hours for Controlled Electives.
-Select from Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Latin, Portuguese, or Russian.

 Total Credit Hours: 25

+Course has prerequisite (See course description section of catalog).

+NOTE: At least four hours of the controlled electives must be courses taught in Spanish.
+English based courses may only count for three hours toward the certificate.